Which Veinlite® model is right for me?

 What kind of warranty do I get when I purchase Veinlite®?

-All Veinlites and accessories, with the exception of halogen bulbs and non-rechargeable batteries, have a one year warranty.
+All Veinlites and accessories, with the exception of halogen bulbs and non-rechargeable batteries, have a one year warranty provided there is no evidence of mishandling.
 If your Veinlite® develops a problem after one or two years, and the problem isn’t caused by mishandling or use without the disposable covers (in the case of the portable Veinlites), we will usually repair it at no charge.
-Customer should call to get authorization before sending any Veinlite® for repair.
+Customer must call to get authorization before sending any Veinlite® for repair.

 What is the return policy?